2021 Fantasy Football Running Back Rankings

 Gibson panned out better than expected as a rookie, after having a handful of big games to reward his fantasy owners with.
 Look for him to improve on his average 76.2 total yards he produced per game as he continues to find his groove in Washington.

 A glaring example of a guy drafted too quickly in 2020, CEH failed to live up to the hype.
 Aside from dealing with an injury late season, Edwards-Helaire finished his rookie campaign with 1,100 total yards and just five scores.
-We can only hope the Chiefs give CEH more work moving forward.
+We can only hope he and the Chiefs mesh better this season.

 Mixon slides into this list as a guy who should move up in the ranks as the season plays out.
 If the Bengals improve their offensive line Mixon will be worth the draft pick spent on him.
 Though, he also needs to stay healthy.
 Knock on wood.